earlvanze/AMD-ROCm-Miner/xmr-stak/README.md

 ## Default Developer Donation

 By default the miner will donate 2% of the hashpower (2 minute in 100 minutes) to my pool.
 If you want to change that, edit [donate-level.hpp](xmrstak/donate-level.hpp) before you build the binaries.
+(Done)

 If you want to donate directly to support further development, here is my wallet